max-kudinov/open_dvi/README.md

 The idea was to make it vendor agnostic, portable and capable of running on open source toolchain ([Yosys](https://github.com/YosysHQ/yosys)).
 The only vendor specific black-boxes are PLL and `CLKDIV` for proper clocking.
-They are in `board_top.sv` file and could be easialy avoided by adapting `dvi_top.sv` module for your needs instead.
+They are in `board_top.sv` file and could be easily avoided by adapting `dvi_top.sv` module for your needs instead.

 But if you happen to have Tang Primer 20K, then you can use `pins.cst` file